 When my husband and I were married, my bouquet and most of the flowers in our wedding were these gorgeous pink and yellow Lipstick Roses.
 He likes to buy me flowers every so often.
 He recently picked out these roses which reminded him of our wedding flowers.
 They were so full and beautiful I just had to paint them.
 I didn’t want to just put them in a bouquet though.
 This time I wanted to showcase each flower individually.
 So I laid them out on a canvas in a line.
 As I did some of the petals fell off the flowers.
 I love it when things happen organically sometimes so I included this effect in the painting.
 The roses look like they are dancing in the painting, reminding me of a very fun day full of love and excitement for the future.

-Le Vie in Rose is also one of the paintings from your floral palette knife series.
-How does the technique differ when using a palette knife versus paint brush?
-Do you prefer palette knife over brush?
+La Vie en Rose is also one of the paintings from your floral palette knife series.
+How does the technique differ when using a palette knife versus a paintbrush?
+Do you prefer a palette knife over a brush?

 I paint with a palette knife 99% of the time now.
 My love of this tool came out of a phase of experimentation.
 I was trying to find my groove and do something different.
 It began with using a cake and icing spatula from my kitchen to spread paint for an under layer.
 Then I began to use it more for backgrounds.
 And finally one day I used it for an entire painting.
 The feeling I got once I finished it was a sense of victory.
 I finally felt like I was creating art that was 100% authentic and unfamiliar.
 So then I figured I should probably purchase some real painting knives although I still use my spatula in almost every painting.
 I have about 3 or four that are my favorites to use no matter the size of the painting.

 When I paint other plants such as bouquets, I usually use a reference.
-Usually I create a still life and photograph it since they usually do not last long enough for me to paint.
-Like I said, I have three kids that I stay home with.
+Usually, I create a still life and photograph it since they usually do not last long enough for me to paint.
+As I said, I have three kids that I stay home with.

 Do you source the florals from your own garden, or is there a floral shop in Raleigh where you find your florals?